pjdunne/MaCh3_DUNE/README.md

 $ -DCPM_MaCh3_SOURCE=/path/to/MaCh3/folder
 ~~~~~~~~~~~~~~

-this is overrule the CPMFindPackage command in the CMakeList.txt and will tell CPM to build that instead.
+This will overrule the CPMFindPackage command in the CMakeList.txt and will tell CPM to build that instead.
-As already described this is the default way to build for now.
-Eventually we won't need this and CPM will find the tag we give it in the CMakeList

 ###################################
 # Event Rates ######